Cities, Climate, Inequalities

 Click on images to view full tables

 The results provide a first multidimensional look at the adaptation efforts of Quebec municipalities from an urban planning and land-use perspective (for full study results, see Jacob, Valois, & Tessier, 2022).
 However, they need to be treated with caution, given the partial coverage of the target population.
 The data presented in Table 1 give the overall impression that Quebec municipalities are engaged in adaptation efforts.
 In fact, they are just as likely to be engaged in efforts to prepare for adaptation as to have launched initiatives for actually developing adaptive capacity and reducing vulnerability.
-Accounting for level of deprivation, the results show no significant difference between disadvantaged and advantaged communities in terms of the number of preparatory action measures undertaken (0.31 and 0.25 out of 1, respectively): χ2(1, N = 134) = 0.33, = 0.57; the effect size is zero, with Cramer’s V equal to 0.05.
+Accounting for level of deprivation, the results show no significant difference between disadvantaged and advantaged communities in terms of the number of preparatory action measures undertaken (0.31 and 0.25 out of 1, respectively): χ2(1, N = 134) = 0.33, p = 0.57; the effect size is zero, with Cramer’s V equal to 0.05.
 This is not the case for adaptive action measures, with a score of 0.38 out of 1 for disadvantaged municipalities compared to 0.13 out of 1 for advantaged municipalities.
-In other words, a higher proportion of disadvantaged municipalities (38.2%) than advantaged municipalities (12.5%) have taken adaptive action: χ2(1, N = 134) = 5.82, = 0.02; the effect size is small, with Cramer’s V equal to 0.21.[1]
+In other words, a higher proportion of disadvantaged municipalities (38.2%) than advantaged municipalities (12.5%) have taken adaptive action: χ2(1, N = 134) = 5.82, p = 0.02; the effect size is small, with Cramer’s V equal to 0.21.[1]

 As shown in Table 1, only 4% of municipalities represented in the sample have produced vulnerability analyses, 7% have used mapping or databases to study the distribution of populations vulnerable to heat or floods based on socio-demographic criteria, and 24% have assessed the effectiveness of their efforts to reduce heat islands.
 Given the small proportion of municipalities that have taken such measures, it is vital to look more closely at efforts to document and examine vulnerabilities specific to certain groups.
 Without a good understanding of these vulnerabilities, municipalities will remain without a clear picture of the climate hazards facing their populations and incapable of understanding the social and spatial inequalities exacerbating the effects of climate change for certain communities and groups.
 Furthermore, determining whether such inequalities are exacerbated by adaptation practices adopted at the municipal level will require evaluative studies.
 Up to now, few municipalities have undertaken this kind of research.